FOSDEM/website/content/interviews/2016-adrien-beraud-guillaume-roguez.markdown

 Q: Could you briefly introduce yourself?

-**Adrien Béraud**: I'm a software engineer at [Savoir-Faire Linux](https://www.savoirfairelinux.com/) in Montreal (Canada).
+**Adrien Béraud**: I'm a software engineer at [Savoir-faire Linux](https://www.savoirfairelinux.com/) in Montreal (Canada).
 I work mostly as a maintainer of the [OpenDHT](https://github.com/savoirfairelinux/opendht) library and as a developer of the [Ring](https://ring.cx/en) Android client.
 Free software enthusiast, I'm passionate about robotics, artifical intelligence and distributed systems such as Bittorrent, Bitcoin and distributed hash tables.
 Such interest prompted me to imagine a distributed system to communicate in real-time.
 Then OpenDHT was born.

 **Guillaume Roguez**: I'm a senior free-software consultant and I lead the Ring project team.
 Over the past 15 years, I worked on different projects, like porting Blender and Python.
 There are so many things to create and improve for Ring that it's a great challenge!
 We are a small team and we get good results because we are all passionate.
 Ring is a free project for everyone on the planet.
 I'm proud to manage it and I'm honored to introduce it for the FOSDEM.